Eritrea tourism; Everything You Need To Know When Visiting Eritrea, including How To Get There!

 Eritrea; A quick history

 Eritrea is a former colony of Italy.
 Italy ran the show fro 1890 unit the Second World War, which means today you can see Italian architecture and a handful of Gelato shops in Asmara, the capital (yup, really!).
 Ethiopia then had control of Eritrea which gave birth to a 30-year war.
 Finally in 1991 Eritrea prevailed and declared independence.
 Creating the independent nation we know today.
 Ethiopia, to this day, disagrees with the outcome of the war, and the border is still a tense place.
 Skirmishes, and often deaths, occur regularly in the border areas and are therefore off-limits for anyone visiting the country.

 Politically there are issues.
 There has never been a democratic election, and just one-power has held office since independence.
 All media is state-owned and their human rights record is one of the worst on the planet.
 It’s often likened to North Korea and Turkmenistan in how it is governed.

-HOW TO GET TO ERITREA
+HOW TO VISIT ERITREA

 Tour Company: Asmara Grande

 Within Asmara then there are enough things to see and do to fill a full day or 2 lazy days (my preference!).
-Walking down the mile or so of ‘Independence Avenue’ is a gorgeous way to spend an hour or two, stopping off for yet more icecream and another deliciously cheap espresso!
+Walking down the mile or so of ‘Independence Avenue’ is a gorgeous way to spend an hour or two, stopping off for yet more ice cream and another deliciously cheap espresso!
 The local markets are really interesting, but my favourite thing to do in Asmara was to climb the hill to the local Mosque and see the views of the whole city.